 Whether you’re looking for a new way to keep your 4th-grade kids occupied on a rainy day or hoping to help your class branch out in their writing, journaling can be a wonderful tool to inspire and motivate kids to express their thoughts.

-Journaling has many benefits for both children and adults, and the simple act of writing is a powerful way to express feelings, new ideas, and to instill creativity.
+Journaling has many benefits for both children and adults, and the simple act of writing is a powerful way to express feelings, and new ideas, and to instill creativity.
 Writing daily can translate into encouraging kids to find innovative ways of thinking, and will excite them endlessly with the prospect of possibility.

 Here are a few brief points about the fabulous benefits of journaling.
 Check this out!
 Journal writing can help students: